EOEPCA/deployment-guide/docs/prerequisites/tls.md

   --set crds.enabled=true
 ```

-**Create a ClusterIssuer for Let’s Encrypt**
+**Create a ClusterIssuer for Let's Encrypt**

 1. Using **HTTP01 Challenge** via APISIX ingress [[ref]](https://letsencrypt.org/docs/challenge-types/#http-01-challenge)

-    Set your details for email.
+    Set your details for email and the ingress class (apisix/nginx)

+    You can also change the `metadata.name` and `spec.acme.privateKeySecretRef.name` to something more meaningful.

     ```bash
     cat - <<'EOF' | kubectl apply -f -